 Please contact YaleCooks to share practical advice and the recipes you use.
 More recipes will be added as necessary.

-Google search: hummus (click on the three icons to see photos-videos and links to internet recipes)
+Google search: spicy peanut sauce (click on the three icons to see photos-videos and links to internet recipes)

 Background: I will convert this recipe to also use weights, when I buy an accurate digital balance.